-This course provides an overview of the characteristics of individuals with disabilities.
-Emphasis concentrates on different learning styles as well as differentiated instruction.
-Topics include a history of special education, federal and state regulations, classroom management, inclusive education, response to intervention and other current issues that impact teaching and learning.
+This course provides an overview of the history of special education, federal and state regulations, classroom management, inclusive education, response to intervention, general characteristics of individuals with disabilities, multi-systems of support and other current issues which impact teaching and learning.
 It is required of all students in one of the Teacher Education Programs.
 A required 30 hour clinical experience is embedded in this course.